raphaelsty/cherche/docs/api/compose/Intersection.md

 # Intersection

-Intersection gathers retrieved documents from multiples retrievers and ranked documents from multiples rankers only if they appears in all proposed documents.
+Intersection gathers retrieved documents from multiples retrievers and ranked documents from multiples rankers only if they are proposed by all models of the intersection pipeline.